 “The BioNTech collaboration went amazingly well,” comments Dr. Cullis, “and, when the pandemic hit, efforts immediately switched to develop an LNP mRNA COVID-19 vaccine, an effort that was significantly aided by BioNTech’s large pharmaceutical partner, Pfizer.
 LNP mRNA systems are totally novel vaccines.”

-As Dr. Thomas Madden, president and CEO of Acuitas, told Global News: “We are developing a vaccine that’s using an mRNA that tells our cells how to make a protein that’s actually found in the COVID-19 virus.
+As Dr. Thomas Madden, president and CEO of Acuitas, told Global News in November 2020: “We are developing a vaccine that’s using an mRNA that tells our cells how to make a protein that’s actually found in the COVID-19 virus.
 But the messenger RNA can’t work by itself; it needs a delivery system to carry it into the cells where it can be expressed and give rise to an immune response.
 We provide our partners in Pfizer and BioNTech the lipid nanoparticles used to deliver this mRNA.”

 The remarkable efficacy of LNPs for mRNA delivery is also being leveraged by other COVID vaccine efforts.
 For example, Vancouver-based Precision Nanosystems, Inc. (PNI), also co-founded by Dr. Cullis, is using lipid-based systems to advance a COVID-19 mRNA vaccine candidate to clinical trials.
 In October, PNI was awarded $18.2 million from the Government of Canada to support this effort.

 Regarding Pfizer’s vaccine, Dr. Anthony Fauci, Director of the US National Institute of Allergy and Infectious Diseases, commented to The Associated Press that the results were “just extraordinary,” adding: “It’s going to have a major impact on everything we do with respect to COVID.”